Linus-J/aurguard/README.md

 # aurguard

-A deterministic pre-install security hook for AUR packages on Arch/Manjaro.
+A deterministic pre-install security hook for AUR packages on Arch based distros.

 Built in response to the **June 2026 atomic-lockfile/js-digest AUR supply-chain attack** (~400+ packages compromised).